Do spirits have a gender? What gender are angels in Heaven? Are they males, females or both?

 Indeed I say to you, this darkness will pass from you, every day I have determined for you until the fulfillment of My covenant; when I will save you and bring you back again into the Garden, into the house of light you long for, in which there is no darkness.
 I will bring you to it — in the Kingdom of Heaven.
 (The Book of Adam and Eve 14:2)

 According to the Talmud, Adam and Eve were created as a single male/female being with two faces.
-The subsequent creation of Eve was done by splitting of the male and female into two separate parts.
-The Zohar texts recorded a tradition of descendants of Cain who used to born with two heads.
+The subsequent creation of Eve was done by splitting the male and female into two separate parts.
+The Zohar texts recorded a tradition of descendants of Cain who used to be born with two heads.

 It is quite hard to imagine a creature with two faces.
 If this is something too disturbing to think about, check out Ezekiel’s vision of four living creatures in Heaven with more complex body structure:

 They had a face of a man, face of a lion, a face of an ox and face of an eagle.
 (Ezekiel 1:6)